 - Family Day Care and In Home Care Educators

 is required to register in PRODA (Provider Digital Access).

 Download the Personnel Roles Fact Sheet for more information about these new personnel roles.

 After completing PRODA registration, individuals will have received a Registration Authority (RA) number.
-Upon successful completion of the Transition Form, the Person with Management or Control of the Provider is able to link personnel to the provider and service, including FDC educators, using their unique RA numbers via either the child care software or the Provider Entry Point (PEP).
+Upon successful completion of the Transition Form, the Person with Management or Control of the Provider is able to link personnel to the provider and service, including FDC and IHC educators, using their unique RA numbers via either the child care software or the Provider Entry Point (PEP).

 When do personnel need to be registered?